windowjs/windowjs/doc/doc/window.md

 The title of the native window.
 Defaults to the filename of the initial module.

+{% include property object="window" name="version" type="string" %}

+The git hash and tag of the current Window.js build.

 {% include property object="window" name="visible" type="boolean" %}